How Early Should I Get to the Airport? When to Arrive to the Airport for a Flight 2023

 So how can you go about giving yourself the best chance at striking the perfect balance?
 How do you allow for enough time to go through all the airport checks and balances without feeling rushed and harried?
 But while also not giving yourself so much time that you grow bored and blah?

 Here are our top tips for arriving at the airport right on time.

 The Vacationer Tip

 Before learning how early to get to the airport, check out our guide on How to Find and Book Cheap Flights.
 Also, don’t forget to leverage your airline credit card to save even more money when you travel.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve®.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
 If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.
-You can also use the CardMatch Tool (Read More: Learn How to Use CardMatch) to see what cards and offers you may already be prequalified for.

 Arriving at the Airport for Domestic Flights

 The top factor that will impact how early you should arrive at the airport?
 Whether you’re flying domestically or internationally.